fitchle/sockets/README.md

 * It is an **asynchronous** library.

 ### Built With
-<p style="line-height: 0;">In this project, netty was used as socket library, gson was used as json library, lombok was used as code generation library.</p>
+<p style="margin: 0; line-height: 20px;">In this project, netty was used as socket library, gson was used as json library, lombok was used as code generation library.</p>

 * [Netty.io](https://netty.io)
 * [Gson](https://github.com/google/gson)